marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Languages
 =========

-If you defined a second language in the game settings, all text field show up twice so that you can enter the text in the two different languages, here German and English.
+If you defined a second language in the game settings, all text fields show up twice so that you can enter the text in the two different languages, here German and English.

 .. image:: _static/Language.PNG
     :alt:  300p

 To display only one language in the editing mode, you can click on the flag symbols next to the game name.
-Then all field with the respective language are hidden.
-Note that this does not mean that the language is deactived, but only that you can hide some fields when implementing the game.
+Then all fields with the respective language are hidden.
+Note that this does not mean that the language is deactived when the game is played, but only that you can hide some fields while implementing the game.

 .. image:: _static/Languageonoff.PNG
     :alt:  300p